Debbiepimpo/Milestone3/README.md

   * Add images for make instructions/ingredients easier to follow
   * Add more info on recipes such as time cooking, how many people can eat if you follow a recipe, etc...
   * Implement that you can share recipes on your social media.
+  * Add a delete pop up to ask the user if is sure to delete the recipe.
+  * Make the Sorty by lastest, oldest and favourite recipes work.

 ## Technologies Used